corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/cordapp-advanced-concepts.md

 Corda 4 maintains backwards compatibility for existing data even for CorDapps that depend on other CorDapps.
 If your CorDapp didn’t add all its dependencies to the transaction, the platform will find one installed on the node.
 There should be no special steps that node operators need to make.
 Going forward, when building new transactions there will be a warning and the node will attempt to add the right attachment.
-The contract code of the new version of the CorDapp should add the security check:  [Code samples for dependent libraries and CorDapps](#contract-security)
+The contract code of the new version of the CorDapp should add the security check: [Code samples for dependent libraries and CorDapps](#code-samples-for-dependent-libraries-and-cordapps).

 {{< /note >}}